 The monotypic section Insulosa is maintained, principally because S. aongstroemii, like S. wulfianum, combines anatomical features of some section Acutifolia (especially S. girgensohnii) species with others found in members of section Squarrosa.
 Merging it with either of these sections would create difficulties in maintaining the Squarrosa as an entity distinct from the Acutifolia.
 Section Insulosa does not appear to possess any unique characters, but has a combination of features which prevent its easy inclusion in either section Acutifolia or section Squarrosa.
 The stem leaves closely resemble those of S. girgensohnii and the perichaetial bracts are similar to some in members of section Acutifolia.
 The stem cortex is also very similar to that of S. girgensohnii, although lacking pores.
-Branch leaf pores, although rather small, are similar in form and arrangement to those of 'triplets').
+Branch leaf pores, although rather small, are similar in form and arrangement to those of members of the Acutifolia (eg the strong tendency for the development of 'triplets').
 Other features of branch leaf anatomy suggest closer affinities with section Squarrosa.
 On balance, anatomical features of S. aongstroemii, superficial appearance apart, suggest the closest phylogenetic relationship to be between section Insulosa and section Acutifolia.